jvandenaardweg/homebridge-homewizard-energy-socket/README.md

 This package is published on NPM, so available on the Homebridge plugin page

 1. Go to your Homebridge UI and click on "Plugins"
-2. Find `homebridge-homewizard-energy` and click "Install"
+2. Find `Homebridge HomeWizard Energy` from `@jvandenaardweg` and click "Install"
-3. Follow the instructions provided by Homebridge.
+3. No additional configuration is required.
+But make sure to follow the instructions provided by Homebridge after you enabled the plugin.

+After enabling the plugin, the plugin will automatically discover the Energy Sockets in your network.
+Is your Energy Socket not discovered?
+Make sure you enabled the "Local API" setting in the HomeWizard "Energy" app and then restart the Homebridge plugin and/or server.